 For those looking for a peaceful hike, we recommend this tranquil spot.
 Located in the heart of 482 acres of scenic former agricultural land, these fun-but-tough switchback trails take you under a thick forest canopy.
 It’s the perfect spot for hikers looking for some tougher trails this fall.Trail Map

 With easy-to-moderate trails and remarkable scenery, Cheesequake State Park is famed for its unlikely range of contrasting natural vistas including a swath of upland hardwood forest, a vast white-cedar swamp, and miles of coastal saltwater marshes.
 Near the trailhead, the Nature Center helps visitors with guidance on the best trails and sites.
 This park is also a great place for camping!

 Click for more information about hiking in Middlesex County Parks and Open Space Preserves.

-Scott's Corner Conservation Area is home to the New Jersey Audubon Nature Center.
-With a 1/2 mile loop trail, you can weave under the beech trees showering you with bright, colorful leaves towards a bird blind that overlooks a small, hidden pond full of turtles, frogs, and red-winged blackbirds.
-It's the perfect fall trail for wildlife lovers.Trail Map
+Scott's Corner Conservation Area is a 159-acre preserve located between the Township’s Rowland Park and the Plainsboro Preserve—home of the New Jersey Audubon Nature Center.
+It has a tidy, ½ mile loop trail (Beechwood Loop—orange blaze) that winds through towering beech trees towards a bird blind that overlooks a small, hidden pond full of turtles, frogs and other wildlife.Trail Map